Understanding Current Events on Your Weenat Sensors

 However, some sensors, such as PAR sensors or pyranometers, can be installed upside down to measure reflected radiation.
 In such cases, the sensor incorrectly considers itself to be lying down.

-• sensor-event-stuck-spoon.png Stuck tipping spoon
+• sensor-event-stuck-spoon.png Blocked spoon

 Possible causes: